Helping Institutions Adopt Digital & AI Tools Without Risk or Dependency

 04

-These failures are predictable and preventable.
+These failures are predictable and preventable, if governance comes before tools.

 Our approach: capacity before tools

-We don’t start with technology.
+We do not start with technology.

 We start with governance, systems, and institutional ownership.